IEST In-Situ Cell Swelling Testing System(SWE Series)

 • Modified lithium metal anodes significantly suppress volume expansion during cycling.

-2. Application Cases: Lithium Plating
+2. Application Cases: Non-Destructive Lithium Plating Analysis

-2.1 Lithium plating under different rate
+2.1 Lithium plating under different C-rate

 IEST In-Situ Cell Swelling Testing System Details-22